ibm-cloud-docs/openshift/openshift_troubleshoot_app.md

             ```
             {: pre}

-            Example to refer to the secret in the builder configuration file.
+            Example to refer to the secret in the build configuration file.
             ```
             spec:
                 output: